Meldorf fibula

 The Meldorf fibula is a Germanic spring-case-type fibula found in Meldorf, Schleswig-Holstein in 1979.
 Though the exact circumstances of the recovery of the fibula are unknown, it is thought to have come from a cremation grave, probably that of a woman.
-On typological grounds it has been dated to first half of the 1st century CE, and possibly bears the oldest runic inscription found to date.
+On typological grounds it has been dated to the first half of the first century CE, and possibly bears the oldest runic inscription found to date.

 Inscription

 The inscription, found on the fibula's foot and carried out in the tremolo or assay puncture technique, remains the subject of lively debate.
 The controversy revolves primarily around whether the graphemes are to be understood as runic, proto-runic or Latin characters.
 Finds from Vimose – particularly a comb with the inscription harja dated to ca. 160 CE – are generally considered to be the oldest runic artifacts yet found.
 If the inscription on the Meldorf fibula is runic, then it has far-reaching implications regarding the question as to the origin and development of the Elder Futhark.